 MSE EE ’87; also a BASc EE from Univ. of British Columbia

-Dawson Yee was the Hardware Systems Architect and Engineer for both Xbox 360 Kinect and Xbox One Kinect.
+Dawson Yee is System Engineer – Azure Hardware, Quantum Computing at Microsoft.
+Prior to this position, he was Hardware System Engineer & Architect for Hololens.
+From 2009-2013, he was the Hardware Systems Architect and Engineer for both Xbox 360 Kinect and Xbox One Kinect.
 The first Kinect for Xbox 360 became the best-selling product in consumer electronics history.
 He joined Microsoft in 1998, working on projects such as Microsoft Surface (aka Interactive Table) before becoming Director of Devices for Microsoft’s Unified Communications Group, and joined the Xbox team in 2008.
-He is now working on new projects and incubating new ideas.
 Prior to joining Microsoft, he was at Intel for 10 years working on Mobile systems, Xeon processor, Intel Architecture Labs, Server systems, Desktop systems.
 He started at Intel as the motherboard design engineer for an 80386SX-16 MHz system.
 Yee is author of more than 80 granted and pending patents.

 BSE MSE CE ’85 ’86; MBA ’91